testfairy/docs/docs/01_Getting_Started/01_Upload.md

 Once your account is created and verified, you are ready to upload your app.

-Upload is as simple as it sounds, just click on the  **Upload** button on the upper menu, choose your OS and your’re done.
+Upload is as simple as it sounds, just click on the  **Upload** button on the upper menu, choose your OS and you’re done.
 ![ alt upload](../../img/app/upload.png)

 Please note that in some situations you might prefer our <a href="http://docs.testfairy.com/Upload_API.html">Upload API</a> and use our <a href="https://wiki.jenkins-ci.org/display/JENKINS/TestFairy+Plugin">Jenkins plugin</a>, <a href="#">Gradle plugin</a>, or <a href="https://github.com/testfairy/command-line-uploader" target="_blank">Command line uploader</a>.